grafana/thema/docs/go-mapping.md

 This tutorial illustrated how, as a Thema lineage author, we take a CUE `#Lineage` and make it available to Go programs as a [`Lineage`](https://pkg.go.dev/github.com/grafana/thema#Lineage) via a standard [`LineageFactory`](https://pkg.go.dev/github.com/grafana/thema#LineageFactory) function.

-In the [next tutorial](go-usage.md), we'll trade our Thema author hat for a Thema consumer hat, and show how to write a Go program that uses the Thema `Lineage` returned from `LineageShip()` to be written against just one version of `Ship`, but be able to handle `Ship`s in any form specified in the lineage.
+In the [next tutorial](go-usage.md), we'll trade our Thema author hat for a Thema consumer hat, and show how to write a Go program that uses the Thema `Lineage` returned from `ShipLineage()` to be written against just one version of `Ship`, but be able to handle `Ship`s in any form specified in the lineage.

 [^loaderhelper]:
     `InstancesWithThema` abstracts over [`load.Instances`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/load#Instances), which offers far more [options](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/load#Config) than are usually needed for Thema.
 It's expected that some more complex cases will not fit into `InstancesWithThema`; in such case, plan to write your own loader-helper.